 Refuge Recovery.
 This is also the brain child of Noah Levine - it's essentially a buddhist alternative to AA and the 12-steps.
 I have not attended meetings but I have friends who have.
 Each meeting, just like Dharma Punx, includes a guided meditation.
 The meeting format from there I am unclear of, but I do believe it is somewhat similar to what you could expect at an AA meeting.
 There is also a book, Refuge Recovery: A Buddhist Path To Recovering From Addiction, by Noah Levine, which I am in process of reading.

 Dhamma.org 10 Day Vipassana Retreats.
-Also something that I have not done, but plan to in the coming year or two.
+I finally did this one in April 2016 in Pahoa, Hawaii.
+You can read all about it here and here and listen to me being interviewed about the experience on our HOME podcast here.
+It was LIFE.
+ALTERING.
+And I'll be doing it again.
 This is not for the beginner, but for the experienced meditator (though I have friends who had never meditated that went through it).
 Essentially, they are FREE 10 Day silent meditation retreats and are held throughout the world.
 The idea is that at the end of the experience, you provide a donation or dana based on your experience and the value perceived.
 I recommend going on a shorter retreat prior to diving all the way in, but if you're called to it, you're called to it.

 Books with Guided Meditations